ippontech/blog-usa/posts/seeding-a-shared-library-with-jenkins.md

 2. Create a simple Jenkins Shared Library repository in github.

 ## Prerequisites
+1. **Docker installed**
-1. **Docker installed.** If you do not have docker installed yet, please proceed to Docker's [Getting Started](https://docs.docker.com/get-started/) guide first.
+   * If you do not have docker installed yet, please proceed to Docker's [Getting Started](https://docs.docker.com/get-started/) guide first.
 2. **Jenkins Running in a Docker Container**
-   * Run the below Docker commands
     * Download the Jenkins image: `docker pull jenkins/jenkins`
     * Start the Jenkins container: `docker run -p 8080:8080 -p 50000:50000 jenkins`
       * Check out the [Jenkins Official Repository](https://hub.docker.com/_/jenkins/) for using the Docker Image
     * Open a browser and navigate to `http:localhost:8080` and follow the instructions to complete the setup
       * The first time you set this up, you will need to provide a password that was given to you after running `docker run -p 8080:8080 -p 50000:50000 jenkins`.
          * **Tip:** The generated admin password is located in `/var/jenkins_home/secrets/initialAdminPassword`
+3. **Jenkins UI**
+    * **Tip:** If you are lost while following along, search for the word(s) in your browser window

 ## Goal 1
 Now that the setup is out of the way, the first thing we need to do is setup a **Freestyle Job** `seedJob` in Jenkins.
 This job is used to generate all other jobs you want to create within Jenkins.
 As we progress to where we are using our Shared Library to onboard new jobs in Jenkins, this `seedJob` will be used to generate a set of jobs we want associated with all services we onboard into Jenkins.